Rocket Jump: Quake and the Golden Age of First-Person Shooters

 In the summer of 1996, Quake became the fourth jewel in Texas-based developer id Software's crown.
 Yet in a way, Quake had also been the second.

-Commander Keen, a trilogy of smooth-scrolling platform games developed on PC, put id on the map in 1991.
-Quitting out of Commander Keen dumped users to a command-line prompt where a splash screen teased id's next game—The Fight for Justice.
+Commander Keen, a trilogy of smooth-scrolling platform games developed on PC, put id on the map in 1990.
+As Keen caught on, a buzz grew around id's next game, The Fight for Justice, teased by selecting Preview from Keen's main menu.

-"The Fight for Justice was a top-down RPG," added John Romero.
-Along with John Carmack, Kevin Cloud, and Adrian Carmack (no relation to John), Romero was the fourth of id Software's five co-founders and, alongside Sandy Petersen, one of the company's most prolific level designers.
+"The Fight for Justice was a top-down RPG," said John Romero.
+Along with John Carmack, Kevin Cloud, and Adrian Carmack (no relation to John), Romero was a co-founder of id Software and one of the company's most prolific level designers.

-Every evening, the id crew would take a break from developing their latest game and gather around a table where Carmack directed the band's latest adventure.
-Carmack's campaign centered on Justice, a group of heroes that flew around on the back of a silver dragon and scouted for monsters and other perpetrators of injustice.
+Every weekend, the id crew would take a break from developing their latest game and gather around a table where Carmack directed their latest adventure.
+As his campaign unfolded, Carmack paired up his friends' characters with bands of heroes such as the Silver Shadow Band, who rode on the back of a silver dragon and scouted for monsters and other perpetrators of injustice.
 "You wouldn't be able to see them because they were above the clouds, and they would dive down and solve a situation, and then get out.
 They were all insanely high-level characters," Romero continued.

-Quake, the leader of Justice, was, as Romero put it, "a really amazing badass."
-In The Fight for Justice, players would assume control of Quake and wield the Hammer of Thunderbolts—think Mjolnir, the mythical hammer carried by Marvel superhero Thor, only 10 times more powerful.
-Quake would be aided by the Hellgate Cube, a sentient artifact with a distinct personality.
+Quake, the leader of the Band, was, as Romero put it, "a really amazing badass."
+In The Fight for Justice, players would assume control of Quake and wield the Hammer of Thunderbolts—think Mjolnir, the mythical hammer carried by Marvel superhero Thor, only ten times more powerful.

-Romero and the others had a vision for how Quake's adventures should play out on the screen.
+Romero and the others had a vision for how Quake's adventures should play out on the screen and got to work on The Fight For Justice in January 1991.
 Unfortunately, the technology of the era did not measure up to their imaginations.
-Rather than press on and release a game they weren't happy with, the team mothballed The Fight for Justice and got to work on Wolfenstein 3D.
+Rather than press on and release a game they weren't happy with, the team mothballed The Fight for Justice and got to work on Dangerous Dave and the Haunted Mansion, a 2D platformer built using Commander Keen's tech.

 The guys at id had dropped their RPG-inspired romp in less time than it would have taken to change a t-shirt.
 No one gave it much thought.
 Among the team, such changes of heart were known as bit flips, a programming joke referencing a state in computer's memory that could only store one of two values: on, or off.